| Beaverville Holy Family Academy Building | |||||||||

 Beaverville (population 391) is located in upper-eastern Illinois, some might even say lower-northeastern Illinois.
 Beaverville sits in the northeastern portion of Iroquois County.
 Beaverville is located in a country setting at the intersection of County Roads 3000N and 2500E.
 Illinois Route 1 passes by about four miles to the west while U.S. Route 52 travels by Beaverville approximately four miles to the south.
 The Illinois/Indiana border is 8 miles east of Beaverville.
 The Kankakee, Beaverville, & Southern Railroad passes through Beaverville as well.
 Beaverville sits about 20 miles southeast of Kankakee.

-A nice history of the town can be found at the web address of http://archiver.rootsweb.ancestry.com/th/read/IL-Traces/1999-04/0925279827 .
+A nice history of the town was found on a Rootsweb page that no longer exists.
 A brief summary of the history of Beaverville based on this article is as follows:

 Beaverville first incurred the name of St. Mary’s.
 Upon the construction of the railroad through the area, it was discovered that the name of St. Mary’s was already in use.
 “Beaverville”, the name of a nearby post office, was then accorded the name of the town.
 The township of Beaverville was established in 1921.
 The town has had many successful businesses.